thadguidry/respec/ReSpec-Editor's-Guide.md

-This User's Guide is organized in such a way that a complete newcomer may read it linearly and understand everything.
-That being said, read it in whatever order you like.

-## Basic Layout

-A ReSpec document is a straightforward HTML document that brings in the ReSpec script, defines a few configuration variables, and follows a few conventions.
+A ReSpec document is a HTML document that brings in the ReSpec script, defines a few configuration variables, and follows a few conventions.
+A very small example document would be:

 ```html "example": "A basic ReSpec document."
 <!DOCTYPE html>